sathvikisme/rul_pipeline/README.md

   attribute the gap definitively, and we're not asserting a specific cause we haven't verified.
-- **What we can say with confidence**: our result is real, reproducible (fixed seeds throughout), and independently statistically validated (§6).
+- **What we can say with confidence**: our result is real, reproducible (fixed seeds throughout), and independently statistically validated.

 ## 5. Statistical validation **[Reproduction of methodology, extension in rigor]**